 Environmental Sociology: From Analysis to Action - KINDLE EDITION - EBOOK.

-Twenty Lessons in Environmental Sociology by Kenneth A. Gould and Tammy L. Lewis
+Twenty Lessons in Environmental Sociology.
+Kenneth A. Gould and Tammy L. Lewis.

-An Invitation to Environmental Sociology by Michael Mayerfeld Bell.
+An Invitation to Environmental Sociology.
+Michael Mayerfeld Bell.

-Multilevel Governance of Global Environmental Change: Perspectives from Science, Sociology and the Law by Gerd Winter.
+Multilevel Governance of Global Environmental Change: Perspectives from Science, Sociology and the Law.
+Gerd Winter.

 Environmental Sociology: From Analysis To Action Leslie King, Deborah Mccarthy (Editors).

 Nature, Environment and Society (Sociology for a Changing World).
 Philip W. Sutton.

 Environment and Society: Human Perspectives on Environmental Issues.
 Charles L. Harper.

 Sociology and the Environment: A Critical Introduction to Society, Nature, and Knowledge, by Alan Irwin